team-cymru/network-security-templates/UTRS-Peering-Guide/README.md

 **Which prefixes does UTRS currently announce?**

- Generally, routing announcements are relatively infrequent, on average we will announce a handful of addresses, but it is possible we may not announce any routes.
+ Generally, routing announcements are relatively infrequent.
+On average we will announce a handful of addresses, but it is possible we may not announce any routes.
 The list may change regularly as threats come and go.
 We do NOT currently publish the UTRS